 5. No experience necessary

 Make sure you board the bus with an empty bladder, it will be awhile before you see the nearest bathroom.
-Yes, you can sneak off to nature's restroom when you break for lunch, but that will be a bit of an active way ahead.
+Yes, you can sneak off to nature's restroom when you break for lunch, but that's awhile away.

 Plan Your Adventure